 • Easter Egg Hunt - On Saturday, March 31, beginning at 11 am, our congregation will hold its annual Easter egg hunt.
 Hopefully, the weather will cooperate so we can have a warm and sunny day to search for eggs at the Bowen home.
 See Blannie or Cathy if you need directions to their home which is located at 2459 Chatham Court in the Saybrook Subdivision.
 All children, teens, and children at heart are welcome.
 Carla Roser-Jones and others will organize the event that will be lots of fun consistent with Easter’s purpose.

-,wedThanks to everyone who participated. is.
+• Bible Study - On February 25, we initiated a new approach to Bible Study.
+Thanks to everyone who participated.
+On the last Sunday of each month after our worship service and fellowship, we will have what is being called a Last Sunday Linger Bible Study.
 The next Bible Study will be held on March 25.
+Please put this date on your calendar.
+Michelle Torregano will lead this Bible Study.

+• Staff Assistant Position – Our Albright-Bethune church has a part-time staff assistant position available immediately.
+For more information about the position or to apply, please contact Jackie Peagler by email at jypeagler@gmail.com or call her at 814-237-8225.

-Michelle Torregano will lead this Bible Study.ervant Ministry - A few adults are needed to greet people outside of our church entrances on March 18 for Men Who Cook Sunday and Easter on April 1.
+• Servant Ministry - A few adults are needed to greet people outside of our church entrances on March 18 for Men Who Cook Sunday and Easter on April 1.
 Guests are likely on those days, and it is not always easy to know which doors to use.
 Please contact Pastor Ford if you will help from 10:40 to 11:00 am on these days.

 • Laity Sunday Survey Summary - The Administrative Council would like to express extreme gratitude to all who dedicated time to completing an informal Laity Sunday survey conducted during October 2017.
 Your honest and candid responses are valuable as they have enabled Albright-Bethune UMC to begin making changes that will enrich the value of our worship experiences.